vectordotdev/vector/website/docs/administration/process-management.md

 ## Reloading

-Vector can be reloaded, on the fly, to recognize any configuration changes by sending the Vector process a `SIGHUP` signal:
+Vector can be reloaded, on the fly, to recognize any configuration changes by sending the Vector process a `SIGHUP` signal.

 <Tabs
   block={true}